cern-it-efp/EOSC-Testsuite/README.rst

 1) Infrastructure provisioning: VMs are created using Terraform and then Kubernetes and Docker are installed on them to create several k8s cluster according to the selected tests.

-2) Deploy the tests: Kubernetes resource definition files (YAML) are used to deploy the tests, either as single pods or deployments.
+2) Deploy the tests: Kubernetes resource definition files (YAML) are used to deploy the tests, either as single pods, jobs or deployments.

 3) Harvest results: at the end of each test run a result file -written in JSON- is created.
 This file is harvested from the cluster and stored locally.